Centralized Public Grievance Redress and Monitoring System: Other Public Grievance Redress Portal Systems Offered by the Union of India

-All the Public Grievances lodged through the President's Secretariat Helpline Portal and the Prime Minister's Office (CPGRAMS-PMO Portal) can be tracked with their Grievance Registration Number and Registered Mobile Number / Registered Email ID (submitted at the time of lodging the grievance) on the CPGRAMS Portal under the View Status Option.
+All the Public Grievances lodged through the President's Secretariat Helpline Portal and the CPGRMS-PMO Portal can be tracked with their Grievance Registration IDs and Registered Mobile Numbers / Registered Email IDs (submitted at the time of lodging the grievance) on the CPGRMS Portal under the View Status Option.
 And for the Public Grievances lodged on the DPG Portal, they can only be tracked from the DPG Portal itself.